CSARS: Chester Studies of Addiction, Recovery and Spirituality Group

 Over the past five years CSARS Group has been engaged in the following activities:

-The Higher Power Project is a research project in addiction, recovery and spirituality funded by a grant from the Sir Halley Stewart Trust to explore the experiences and stories of addicts and alcoholics in recovery.
+The Higher Power Project is a research project in addiction, recovery and spirituality funded by a grant from the Sir Halley Stewart Trust to explore the experiences and stories of people in recovery from addictions.

-The Higher Power Project recorded and mapped the range of understandings of ‘Higher Power’ or ‘power greater than ourselves’ used by people in recovery from addiction to alcohol or drugs.
-Those in recovery through Twelve Step Programmes, or Treatment Centres which use the Twelve Steps, are likely to have some concept of Higher Power.
+The Higher Power Project recorded and mapped the range of understandings of ‘Higher Power’ or ‘power greater than ourselves’ used by people in recovery from addiction to alcohol and/or drugs.
+Those in recovery through Twelve Step Programmes, or treatment centres which use the Twelve Steps, are likely to have some concept of Higher Power.

-The comprehensive HPP questionnaire was completed by 107 respondents in 12-Step recovery (AA, NA, Al Anon, OA, CA, GA, ACoA, Co-DA, SAA) and 50 of them participated in detailed follow-up interviews.
-Their length of sobriety/c lean-time ranged between 6 months and 48.6 years, 58 identified as male and 49 female.
+The comprehensive Higher Power Project questionnaire was completed by 107 respondents in 12-Step recovery (AA, NA, Al Anon, OA, CA, GA, ACoA, Co-DA, SAA) and 50 of them participated in detailed follow-up interviews.
+Their length of abstinent-time ranged between 6 months and 48.6 years, 58 identified as male and 49 female.

-Descriptions of Higher Power were diverse, although 90% thought that HP was “essential” to their recoveries, whilst a further 9% thought it was “quite important”.
+Descriptions of Higher Power were diverse.
+90% considered Higher Power as “essential” to their recovery, while a further 9% thought it was “quite important”.
 22% of participants identified as religious, whilst 78% identified as spiritual (including 5 atheists).

 The findings of the project will help to inform a more accurate understanding of what is sometimes described as the spirituality of Twelve Step and other recovery programmes.
-Our analysed data is of value to treatment providers, the medical profession, social workers and anyone interested in ways in which people with SUDs in sustained recovery build healthy new lives.
+Our analysed data is of value to treatment providers, the medical profession, social workers and anyone interested in ways in which people with Substance Use Disorders in sustained recovery mitigate the risk of resuming use.
 The CSARS group was established as a vehicle to ensure the research outputs of the Higher Power Project reached the relevant populations.